Goose pulling: Switzerland

 Gansabhauet ('goose cutting') is held every 11 November (Saint Martin's Day) in Sursee.
 A dead goose is suspended in the middle of the town square, whose neck the competitors, one after the other, try to cut with a saber.

 United Kingdom

 The sport appears to have been relatively uncommon in Britain, as all references are to it as a curiosity practised somewhere else.
-The 1771 Philip Parsons locates it in "Northern parts of England" and assumes it is unknown in Newmarket in Southern England.
+The 1771 Philip Parsons locates it in "Northern parts of England" and assumes it is unknown in Newmarket in East Anglia.
 Parsons described how it was carried out in England:

 In a satirical letter to Punch in 1845 it is regarded as a practice known only to the Spaniards, like bull-fighting.

 The serious work Observations on the popular antiquities of Great Britain, of 1849, calls it "Goose-riding" and says it has been "practiced in Derbyshire within the memory of persons now living", and that the antiquary Francis Douce (1757–1834) had a friend who remembered it "when young" in Edinburgh in Scotland.

 From these references it would appear to have died out in Britain by the end of the 18th century.